riotkit-org/volume-syncing-controller/README.md

 - [x] Support for Kubernetes: **initContainer** to `restore` files, and **side-car** to back up files to remote
 - [x] Extra security layer preventing from accidental file deletion in comparison to plain `rclone` or `rsync` usage :100:
 - [x] Non-root container
+- [x] Allow to disable synchronization or restore in CRD
+- [ ] Allow to decide about the order of initContainer in CRD + annotation
+- [x] Jinja2 templating support inside `kind: PodFilesystemSync` to allow using single definition for multiple `kind: Pod` objects
+- [x] Termination hook to synchronize Pod before it gets terminated
+- [ ] Health check: If N-synchronization fails, then mark Pod as unhealthy (optionally)
 - [ ] Periodical synchronization using filesystem events instead of cron-like scheduler (both should be available)
-- [x] Jinja2 templating support inside `kind: PodFilesystemSync` to allow using single definition for multiple `kind: Pod` objects
-- [ ] Termination hook to synchronize Pod before it gets terminated
-- [ ] Health check: If N-synchronization fails, then mark Pod as unhealthy
-- [ ] Allow to decide about the order of initContainer in CRD + annotation
-- [ ] Allow to disable synchronization or restore in CRD + annotation

 Kubernetes operator architecture
 --------------------------------